May 6, 2026

 Geneticists remarked, “the trait probably isn’t caused by new mutations, but by rare genetic variants that are now more common in the gene pool.” -313 Emphasis is mine.

-Therefore, female tusklessness was not due to a mutation but a wild-type allele frequency.
-Princeton biologists suspected that the tuskless trait was linked to the AMELX and confirmed that it was lethal if inherited on a male’s lone X chromosome, but because females had two X positions, they could be spared provided they inherited at least one wild-type copy of the gene.
-Genetic inheritance for the tuskless trait was consistent with the heredity hypothesis. -313
+Therefore, female tusklessness was not due to a new mutation, but to a wild-type allele frequency already present in the population.
+Princeton biologists suspected that the tuskless trait was linked to AMELX and confirmed that it was lethal if inherited on a male’s lone X chromosome.
+Females, however, could survive provided they inherited at least one wild-type copy of the gene.
+Genetic inheritance for the tuskless trait was consistent with the heredity hypothesis.-313

 “They have this very compelling genomic data…(but) Scientists are still not sure which changes are causing a loss of tusks in either of the genes…(as) the best and only answer as to why there has been a measurable reduction in the number of female elephants born tusk-less…a bottleneck that strongly favors (the) tusk-less phenotype.” -309 Emphasis is mine.

-The AMELX trait is a phenotype expressed by heredity.
-It is not due to any lab-verified missense beneficial mutation as many articles seem to insinuate.
+The AMELX trait is a phenotype expressed through heredity.
+It is not due to any lab-verified beneficial missense mutation, as many articles seem to insinuate.
 The phenotype rapidly doubled due to genetic bottlenecking.

 “Thus, we conclude that the population bottleneck in Gorongosa was accompanied by strong selection favoring the tuskless phenotype.” -311

-Genes vary by phenotypes and traits expressed based on allele frequencies within a population.
-These allelic traits are passed to the offspring from their parents’ heredity.
-Although tusklessness was once relatively rare in African elephants, it’s become more common through bottlenecking by the slaughter of 90% of an already small population due to poaching. -309
+Genes vary by phenotypes and traits expressed through allele frequencies within a population.
+These allelic traits are passed to offspring through heredity.
+Although tusklessness was once relatively rare in African elephants, it became more common through bottlenecking caused by the slaughter of 90% of an already small population due to poaching.-309

 306- Lopalco L. CCR5: From Natural Resistance to a New Anti-HIV Strategy.
 Viruses.
 2010 Feb;2(2):574-600. doi: 10.3390/v2020574.
 Epub 2010 Feb 5.
 PMID: 21994649; PMCID: PMC3185609. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3185609/